 Author of "50 People Who Buggered Up Britain" and the recent "Letts Rip", he is tidier than Boris Johnson, shorter than Jeremy Clarkson and has definite views on the morals and mayhem of British public life.
 Letts was previously a gossip columnist for the Daily Telegraph and New York bureau chief for The Times.

 In "Who's Who" he lists his pastimes as singing hymns and watching cricket.
-He lives in Herefordshire with his wife and three children and their extremely badly behaved Patterdale terriers.
+He lives in Herefordshire with his wife and three children.

 Quentin Letts is a highly sought-after speaker, at both after dinner and keynote level, and an ideal panellist / conference chair for political and current affairs focussed debates.